-Emily Gerber, PhD, is the Deputy Clinical Director, San Francisco Bay Area and a senior psychologist in the Anxiety Disorders Center at the Child Mind Institute.
+Emily Gerber, PhD, is a Senior Director and senior psychologist in the Anxiety Disorders Center a the Child Mind Institute.
 Working in preK–12 schools, juvenile justice, child welfare, and health care, Dr. Gerber has practiced, managed, and improved public and commercial mental health systems of care.
 Across her career, she has expanded access to evidence-based treatments for thousands of children and families in Massachusetts, New York, Virginia, and California.

 Dr. Gerber specializes in evaluating and treating children and adolescents with anxiety, depression, and PTSD.
 She also works with couples to strengthen and rebuild their relationships, a critical foundation for effective co-parenting.
 She has additional expertise in family-school partnerships to support teachers and improve children’s learning and school engagement.

 Her clinical expertise includes acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), supportive parenting for anxious childhood emotions (SPACE), and trauma-informed CBT.
 She is experienced in utilizing evidence-informed components of care to effectively treat children and teens with co-occurring disorders, with a mosaic of symptoms that do not neatly fit into one diagnostic category.
 Her work with couples uses research-based strategies from ACT with LOVE, dialectical behavior therapy (DBT), and the Gottman method.